ascorbic/unpic-img/README.md

 - Uses [unpic](https://github.com/ascorbic/unpic) to support most image CDNs, including Cloudinary, Imgix, and Shopify.
 - Can generate a low-res background image for a blurred placeholder effect.

-This library is a work in progress.
-It currently supports React, Vue and SolidJS.

 ## Usage

 For details of usage, see the individual framework packages: